 What about static analysis tools for Fortran?
 This document says nothing about static analysis other than the compiler.

-This clause contains specific advice for Fortran about the possible presence of vulnerabilities as described in TR 24772-1 and provides specific guidance on how to avoid them in Fortran program code.
-This section mirrors TR 24772-1 clause 6 in that the vulnerability “Type System [IHN]” is found in 6.2 of TR 24772-1, and Fortran specific guidance is found in clause 6 and subclauses in this TR.
+This clause contains specific advice for Fortran about the possible presence of vulnerabilities as described in 24772-1 and provides specific guidance on how to avoid them in Fortran program code.
+This section mirrors 24772-1 clause 6 in that the vulnerability “Type System [IHN]” is found in 6.2 of 24772-1, and Fortran specific guidance is found in clause 6 and subclauses in this TR.

 6.2 Type System [IHN]